-The sampling design and its consequences for the derivation of sampling weights are fully described in Zinn, Steinhauer, and Aßmann, 2017.
+The sampling design and its consequences for the derivation of sampling weights are fully described in Zinn et al., 2017.
 Further remarks on the recruiting process are given in the CATI field report of the first survey wave (in German only).
 Both documents are available on our website at: